EncroChat: Impact

-European joint investigation team
+European joint investigation team, 2020

 The Europol-supported JIT, code named Emma 95 in France and 26Lemont in the Netherlands, allowed the gathering in real time of millions of messages between suspects.
 Information was also shared with law enforcement in several countries that were not participating in the JIT, including the UK, Sweden and Norway.

 The Dutch police arrested more than 100 suspects and seized more than 8 tonnes of cocaine, around 1.2 tonnes of crystal methamphetamine, 19 synthetic drug laboratories, dozens of guns and luxury cars, and around €20 million in cash.
-On 22 June 2020 in a property in Rotterdam, authorities found police uniforms, stolen vehicles, 25 firearms, and 25 kg of drugs in a different property.
-On 22 June 2020, the Dutch police also discovered a "torture chamber" in a warehouse near the town of Wouwse Plantage about 7.15 km east of Bergen op Zoom.
+On 22 June 2020 in a property in Rotterdam, authorities found police uniforms, stolen vehicles, 25 firearms, and 25 kg (55 lb) of drugs in a different property.
+On 22 June 2020, the Dutch police also discovered a "torture chamber" in a warehouse near the town of Wouwse Plantage about 7 km (5 miles) east of Bergen op Zoom.
 The facility, which was still under construction when discovered, consisted of seven cells made out of sound-proofed shipping containers; torture tools were found including a dentist's chair, hedge trimmers, scalpels and pliers.
 The place was nicknamed by criminals the "treatment room" or the "ebi", in reference to Extra Beveiligde Inrichting (EBI), a Dutch maximum security prison.

-EncroChat probes in Ireland have left criminals scrambling for cover. €1.1 million worth of cocaine was seized in an Amsterdam flat, and €5.5 million of cannabis in a trailer in County Wexford, both belonging to Irish gangs.
+EncroChat probes in Ireland left criminals scrambling for cover. €1.1 million worth of cocaine was seized in an Amsterdam flat, and €5.5 million of cannabis in a trailer in County Wexford, both belonging to Irish gangs.
 Prominent Irish gang boss Daniel Kinahan was reported to have fled his "safe-haven" of Dubai on 9 July 2020.

 Arrests were also made in Sweden.
 French authorities declined to disclose information publicly about the arrests in July 2020.

+European joint investigation against Ndrangheta, 2023

+In May 2023, "Operation Eureka" led to arrests of 108 people suspected of being involved with 'Ndrangheta in Italy and more than 30 arrests in Germany after 4 years of investigations and having been able to crack EncroChat and Sky ECC.